What You Need to Know About Medical Equipment Repairer

 - Explain or demonstrate correct operation or preventive maintenance of medical equipment to personnel.

-Medical Equipment Repairers state the following job skills are important in their day-to-day work.
+When polled, Medical Equipment Repairers say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.